A

 Over pancakes, coffee and hot chocolate,

-we listened to the ancedotes you pulled out from each of your travels
+ancedotes you pulled out from each of your travels

 as we passed the butter knife around the table.